burnt0rice/zen-themes/increase-compact-hover/README.md

 ## How to install

+> Note: The theme is not yet available in the Zen Browser Theme Store.

 1. Go to the [Zen Browser Theme Store](https://zen-browser.app/themes/)
 2. Click on the "Install Theme" button
 3. Enjoy